LadyKerr/gh-copilot-talk/notes.md

-# Code Smarter not harder with GitHub Copilot - how to get the most out of your AI pair programmer 🤖
+# Code Smarter not harder with GitHub Copilot - tips to get the most out of your AI pair programmer 🤖
 > Demo repo: https://github.com/LadyKerr/mealmetrics-copilot/tree/demo on `demo` branch

 ## Outline: